top of page

 What can a PI do for you?
 Florida law, statute 493.6101, defines numerous tasks a PI can undertake.
 The following sentence and bullet points come directly from the state statute.
 “Private investigation means the investigation by a person or persons for the purpose of obtaining information with reference to any of the following matters:

-• Crime or wrongs done or threatened against the United States or any state or territory of the United States when operating under express written authority of the governmental official responsible for authorizing such investigation.
+• Crime or wrongs done or threatened against the United States or any state or territory of the United States when operating under the express written authority of the governmental official responsible for authorizing such investigation.

 • The identity, habits, conduct, movements, whereabouts, affiliations, associations, transactions, reputation, or character of any society, person, or group of persons.